-If you’re looking for a quick and easy way to get out of the city and enjoy some fresh air, Angel Island State Park is the perfect destination.
+Angel Island State Park is the perfect destination if you’re looking for a quick and easy way to get out of the city and enjoy some fresh air.
 Located just a 25-minute ferry ride from San Francisco, Angel Island is the largest natural island in the bay.
 The island offers stunning views of the surrounding area and is a popular spot for hiking and cycling.

 See Related: Best Things to Do in San Jose, California

-Day trip to Napa Valley
+35. Day Trip to Napa Valley

+Napa is located at the southern end of this valley, about 60 miles north of San Francisco.
+Established wineries, vineyards, charming small towns, and hot air ballooning make Napa Valley a favorite day trip from San Francisco.
 Heading north from Napa, visitors will find the town of Yountville, home to Michelin-starred restaurants, luxury hotels, and world-renowned wineries.

-High Tea in a historic hotel
+36. Sip High Tea in a Historic Hotel

 Union Square is the place for serious shoppers.
 Major department stores and the most exclusive designer boutiques line the streets.
-The Westfield San Francisco Shopping Centre houses the largest Bloomingdale outside of New York and the second-largest Nordstrom in the U.S.
+The Westfield San Francisco Shopping Centre houses the largest Bloomingdale’s outside of New York and the second-largest Nordstrom in the U.S.